Last updated on 2026-05-15

 Program Structure

-The Electrical and Electronics Engineering Technician program is structured to provide a comprehensive educational experience over a one-year full-time study period.
-Key features of the program structure include:
+The Electrical and Electronics Engineering Technician program is structured to be completed within a one-year timeframe of full-time study.
+Key features of the program include:

 Featured Experiences

-- Extensive hands-on activities in a lab environment, allowing students to apply theoretical knowledge practically.
+- Extensive hands-on activities in a lab setting, allowing students to apply theoretical knowledge in practical scenarios.

-- Access to modern technology and equipment used in the electrical and electronics fields.
+- Access to modern technology and tools used in the electrical and electronics fields.

 Career Options

-Graduates of the Electrical and Electronics Engineering Technician program can pursue various career paths in Canada, including:
+Graduates of the Electrical and Electronics Engineering Technician program can pursue a variety of career paths in Canada, including:

 - Electrical Technician: Responsible for installing, maintaining, and repairing electrical systems and equipment in various settings.